s-nilesh/AirBnB-Data-Analysis/.ipynb_checkpoints/README-checkpoint.md

 # AirBnB Data Analysis for Seattle

+I have written a blog post for this project, you can have a look at it [here](https://medium.com/p/152791cbae0a/edit)

 <img src='./visualizations/airbnb_indoor.jpg'>

 This repo contains analysis of AirBnB Data of Seattle city for year 2016-17.<br>